‘Bachelor In Paradise’ Season 4 Cast: Confirmed Contestant Given Second Chance

-It’s months away until Bachelor in Paradise Season 4 premieres, but talk about who’s going to appear on the show is already in full-swing.
+It’s months away until Bachelor in Paradise Season 4 premieres, but talk about who’s going to appear on the show is already in full swing.
 One contestant is returning to the show, getting a second chance that hopefully will be more successful than his last season of BiP!

 Chad Johnson spoke with Entertainment Tonight‘s Lauren Zima in a Live Facebook interview on Monday to share a lot of interesting news.
 In catching up with the “Bad Chad,” it was revealed that he’ll be back on Bachelor in Paradise in 2017 for Season 4.